Work/live FAQs

 15) Can I have a pet?

 We will consider all requests on a case-by-case basis.
-Other than assistance animals, we do not recommend having a pet in the studio, especially dogs as there is no outdoor space and the noise of barking could cause disruption for fellow tenants.
+Other than assistance animals, we do not recommend having a pet in the studio.
+If you do have a pet and it causes damage or a nuisance for your neighbours, you will be responsible for this.

 16) Is there a deposit charge?